aws-amplify/docs/docs/lib/graphqlapi/fragments/native_common/authz/common.md

 #### IAM

-When using AWS IAM in a mobile application you should leverage Amazon Cognito Identity Pools.
+Amazon Cognito identity pools allows you to use credentials from AWS IAM in a mobile application.
 The Amplify CLI can automatically configure this for you when running `amplify add auth`.
 For manual configuration, add the following snippet to your `amplifyconfiguration.json` file:

 ```json
 {